How to Become a Landscape Architect

 Interns are often supervised by more experienced landscape architects.

-A bachelor's or master's degree in landscape architecture usually is necessary for entry into the profession.
-There are two undergraduate landscape architect professional degrees: a Bachelor of Landscape Architecture (BLA) and a Bachelor of Science in Landscape Architecture (BSLA).
+Landscape architects typically need a bachelor's or master's degree in landscape architecture or a related field, such as architecture.
+There are two undergraduate landscape architect degrees: a Bachelor of Landscape Architecture (BLA) and a Bachelor of Science in Landscape Architecture (BSLA).
 These programs usually require 4 to 5 years of study.

 Accredited programs are approved by the Landscape Architectural Accreditation Board (LAAB).
-Those with an undergraduate degree in a field other than landscape architecture may enroll in a Master of Landscape Architecture (MLA) graduate degree program, which typically takes 3 years of full-time study.
+Prospective landscape architects whose undergraduate degree is in another field may enroll in a Master of Landscape Architecture (MLA) graduate degree program, which typically takes 3 years of full-time study.

-Courses typically include surveying, landscape design and construction, landscape ecology, site design, and urban and regional planning.
-Other relevant coursework may include history of landscape architecture, plant and soil science, geology, professional practice, and general management.
+Courses typically include landscape design and construction, landscape ecology, and site design.
+Other relevant coursework may include history of landscape architecture, plant and soil science, and professional practice.

 The design studio is a key component of any curriculum.
-Whenever possible, students are assigned real projects, providing them with valuable hands-on experience.
-While working on these projects, students become proficient in the use of computer-aided design and drafting (CADD), model building, and other design software.
+When possible, students are assigned projects that offer hands-on experience.
+These projects allow students to work with computer-aided design and drafting (CADD), model building, and other design software.

-In order to become licensed, candidates must meet experience requirements determined by each state.
-A list of training requirements can be found at the Council of Landscape Architectural Registration Boards.
+To become licensed, candidates must meet experience requirements determined by each state.
+A list of training requirements is available from the Council of Landscape Architectural Registration Boards.

 Licenses, Certifications, and Registrations

-Candidates who are interested in taking the exam usually need a degree from an accredited school and several years of work experience under the supervision of a licensed landscape architect, although standards vary by state.
-For those without an accredited landscape architecture degree, many states provide alternative paths to qualify to take the LARE, which usually require more work experience.
+Candidates who are interested in taking the exam usually need a degree from an accredited school and experience working under the supervision of a licensed landscape architect, although standards vary by state.
+For candidates without a degree in landscape architecture, many states offer alternative paths—which usually require more work experience—to qualify to take the LARE.

 In addition to the LARE, some states have their own registration exam to test for competency on state-specific issues, such as earthquakes in California or hurricanes in Florida.
 State-specific exams may focus on laws, environmental regulations, plants, soils, climate, and other characteristics unique to the state.

 Analytical skills.
-Landscape architects must understand the content of designs.
-When designing a building’s drainage system, for example, landscape architects must understand how the building’s location and surrounding land affect each other.
+Landscape architects must understand how their designs will affect locations.
+When designing a building’s drainage system, for example, landscape architects must understand the interaction between the building and the surrounding land.

 Communication skills.
 Landscape architects share their ideas, both orally and in writing, with clients, other architects, and workers who help prepare drawings.
 Effective communication is essential to ensuring that the vision for a project gets translated into reality.